manosmax/Pie/labs/lab04/README.md

 A virtual environment isolates Python packages and dependencies.
 Each project gets its own versions of libraries, independent of other projects or the system Python.
 It does not isolate the Python interpreter , system-level libraries, environment variables, or OS resources.

 **RQ14: Give one concrete example where a requirements.txt and a venv would not be enough to reproduce your Lab 03 setup on a different machine.**
+The lab3 project is designed to run on a raspberry pie and interact with the arm-based pins on it.
+If someone where to run the project on another type of machine, that possibly doesn't have development tools like gcc or python3-dev installed, the installation woudl crash.
+Docker would fare better in this case as it is independent of the underlying system and would force the installation of gcc.

 **RQ15: Give one scenario where a virtual environment is perhaps a better choice than Docker.**
 For a lightweight Python script on a resource-constrained edge device a virtual environment is better than Docker because it has near-zero overhead with no container runtime to run.
 Docker's daemon can consume significant memory and CPU power on a constrained machine.
 A venv allows for a clean dependency isolation without the cost.

 **RQ16: In the context of the Smart Wastebin project, which approach (venv or Docker) would you prefer to use for a final deployment, and why?**

+For the final project we would prefer docker over venv.
+With the docker image the environment and all the system tools are embedded into the image letting less room for user errors on deployment.
+With docker we are sure that the program will run on any device we want it to.